Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/build-test-launcher/entry.typ

     [
       //The throwing arm was completed, and the driven gear’s spacing was completed.

-      The meeting we completed the arm of the catapult.
+      This meeting we completed the arm of the catapult.

       1. We cut a piece of half cut down to 13 holes.
       2. We screwed the piece of half cut to the end of the catapult arm.
-      3. We attached 90 #sym.degree gussets to the end of the catapult to provide more bracing
+      3. We attached 90#sym.degree gussets to the end of the catapult to provide more bracing
       #nb_admonition(
         type: "note",
       )[
         This is a deviation from the CAD, we originally used two pieces of strip here.
-        The 90 #sym.degree gussets provide much more rigidity and are a much better choice here.
+        The 90#sym.degree gussets provide much more rigidity and are a much better choice here.
       ]
       4. We screwed standoffs to the end of the catapult.